Madd Fari Rules in Tajweed: Extended Elongation Guide

 Madd Fari Summary

-• Duration: 4-6 counts
+• Duration: 4–6 counts (clearly longer than Madd Asli)

-• Practice: Use metronome for consistent timing
+• Practice: Use counting or a simple metronome app for consistent timing

-Next Steps After Mastering Madd Fari
+Next Steps After Learning Madd Fari

 1. Study Munfasil and Muttasil — Learn separated and connected rules